Parsa-Sedigh/neetcode-beginner-algorithms/pamphlets/2-arrays.md

 In the worst case, if you're inserting a value at any arbitrary position of the arr, we might have to shift every value(worst case).
 We might have to shift n values -> O(n).
 Where n is the number of values(not the size of the array).
 The exact same thing is true if we're removing a value at any arbitrary index.
 When we say removing in this case, we're not saying replacing it with a 0 at that index, instead, we're saying we wanna pretend that this element doesn't exist, we wanna move it to the end of the arr.

-So in the worst case which is removing the first element of the arr, we have to shift all of the elements to the left by one index.
+**So the worst case of deleting in arr, which is removing the first element of the arr, we have to shift all of the elements to the left by one index.**

 Note: Removing an element from a static arr, doesn't change the allocated memory for that arr.
 The removed elements would go to the end of the arr and have a zero value.